SirBob01/NEAT-Python/README.md

 Read NEAT's doc-strings for more information on the module's classes and methods.

 ## TODO
+- Keep track of fitness history for each specie and exterminate stagnating ones
 - Modify the mutation probabilities (perhaps allow custom probabilities?)
 - Fine tune population parameters, such as the delta threshold